Dani's nine marathon run raises children sexual assault awareness - Shepparton News

 “More than ever we need awareness for this cause,” she said.

-Crossing the finish line on Sunday at Lake Victoria flanked by her support crew, Ms McLaren was ready to run again showing no signs of pain but naturally emotional of her achievements.
+Crossing the finish line on Sunday at Shepparton's Victoria Park Lake flanked by her support crew, Ms McLaren was ready to run again — showing no signs of pain but naturally just emotional about her achievements.

-Preparing for her personal challenge, Ms McLaren said other than running more than usual this year there's not much of a training regime.
+Preparing for her personal challenge, Ms McLaren said other than running more than usual this year there had not been much of a training regime.

 She even admitted that she didn't stretch before running and treated herself to a Big Mac burger following one of her runs.